Oman Guide: What are Input Tax and its treatment for VAT in Oman?

 What is the Input Tax Deduction for Credit Notes in Oman?

 The Taxable Person, upon receiving a credit note related to a tax invoice that has previously granted him the right to deduct the VAT fully or partially.
 It must amend the input tax with the amount of the Tax included in the notice for the tax period.
-The apportionment must be applied to the credit note.
+The apportionment must be applied to the credit note in Oman.